 - Upgrading youth spaces and nursery rooms at First Moravian Church in Riverside, N.J.;

-- Start-up funds for Tricklebee Café, Milwaukee, Wis. to buy kitchen equipment and later to help fund their part-time managerial position;
+- Start-up funds for Tricklebee Café, Milwaukee, WI to buy kitchen equipment; to help fund their part-time managerial position; to help with creating a promotional mural; and handle a maintenance issue;

 - Adding an accessibility ramp and railing system at Christ Moravian Church in Calgary, Alberta;

-- Making critical repairs at Lakeview Moravian Church, Madison, Wis. due to basement flooding;
+- Making critical repairs at Lakeview Moravian Church, Madison, WI. due to basement flooding;

 - Providing loans to churches in Pennsylvania, New Jersey, New York, Canada, Washington, DC, Minnesota and Wisconsin for capital needs.